dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Explainability

-For model explainability, I utilized the [SHap library](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models.
-Additionally, I employed the [Lime library](https://github.com/marcotcr/lime) to train the best-performing model, GradientBoostingRegressor, which served as the final estimator or meta-model in the stack model.
-Below, I present the SHap charts for both the putting and approach models using LGBMRegressor.
+For model explainability, I utilized the [SHap library](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models, offering insights into feature importance.
+However, to ensure a comprehensive analysis, I also delved into [Permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook.
+This approach allowed for a thorough examination of feature importance from different perspectives, enriching our understanding of the model's predictive behavior.
+Moreover, I employed the [Lime library](https://github.com/marcotcr/lime)  to train the best-performing model, GradientBoostingRegressor, which served as the final estimator or meta-model in the stack model.
+Below, you'll find the SHap charts for both the putting and approach models using LGBMRegressor.

 #### Key Insight